dataprojectsteward/IntroToDataScience/README.md

 Key Steps to complete this project:

 1) Pick a dataset from recommended datasets or choose own dataset.
-   - For this project i chose to work on the recommended dataset for AirBNB Boston Data
+   - For this project I decided to work on the recommended dataset AirBNB Boston Data

 2) Pose at least three questions related to business or real-world applications of how the data could be used.
     - Q1.
 What features or variables that will show popular listing?